• Skip to main content

 A wooden bowl on a white surface filled with bright purple potatoes, with some potatoes peeled and some not peeled.

-Should I Make Purple Mashed Potatoes With Skin On?
+Should You Make Purple Mashed Potatoes With Skin On?

 When I first made this recipe, I did peel about half of the potatoes.
 I did this because I was worried that all of that skin would be too tough.
 But I can assure you, once fully cooked and mashed, the skin dissolves and becomes one with the creamy mashed potatoes.
 You won’t even notice it, promise!